 - Identify, facilitate and/or create opportunities to support public institutions in accessing additional resources to purchase Good Food (e.g. public policy strategies, Good Food purchasing incentives).

-- Build out Institutional Impact team, including staffing structure, recruitment, hiring, training, and mentoring of staff to ensure professional development and effectiveness.
+- Build out the Institutional Impact team, including recruitment, hiring, training, supervision, and mentoring of staff to ensure professional development and effectiveness.
 Hiring an Impact Manager (to report to the Director of Institutional Impact) in the calendar year 2024 is an organizational priority.

 - Contribute content to our communications team for sharing information about institutional impact and the Center’s work with the public.